BIG PARKS, BIG IMPACTS: Raising the Stakes for Performative Landscapes - 1.0 PDH (LA CES/HSW)

 SASAKI

-Michael is the Chair of Landscape Architecture, Civil Engineering, and Ecology at Sasaki, a global design firm with offices in Boston, Denver, and Shanghai.
-He is a fierce advocate for the vital role landscape architects play in shaping contemporary cities.
-Informed by a rigorous inquiry of economic, ecological, and cultural influences, Michael believes that the role of the designer is to make cities livable, equitable, resilient, and just.
-He is a Fellow of the American Society of Landscape Architects, serves on the board of directors for the Landscape Architecture Foundation, and teaches at the Massachusetts College of Art and Design.
+Michael is a principal at Sasaki, where he leads much of the firm’s international work.
+He is a fierce advocate for the vital role that landscape architects play in shaping contemporary cities and believes that the role of the designer is to make places more livable, equitable, resilient, and just.
+Michael is a graduate of Cornell University, a Fellow of the American Society of Landscape Architects, and serves as Past President of the Landscape Architecture Foundation.
+His work has been recognized with numerous awards and he is an avid teacher and mentor, speaking at conferences and universities around the world.

 Lucinda Sanders, FASLA